inexium/python_telegram_bot/README.md

 ```

 ## Package manager

-Using uv
+Actually using **uv** as a package manager

 ## Images

-Create a folder at root of project called "images"
+Images are located at : PROJECT_FOLDER/images/